RBigData/pbdMPI/README.md

 always "do the right thing".

-In pbdMPI, we write programs in the "Single Program/Multiple Data" or SPMD style.
-Contrary to the way much of the R world is aquainted with parallelism, there is no "master" or "manager".
-Each process (MPI rank) gets runs the same copy of the program as every other process, but operates on its own data.
-This is arguably one of the simplest extensions of serial to massively parallel programming, and has been the standard way of doing things in the HPC community for over 20 years.
+In pbdMPI, we write programs in the "Single Program/Multiple Data" or SPMD style, which is the prevalent style on HPC clusters.
+Contrary to the way much of the R world is aquainted with parallelism, there is no "manager".
+Each process (MPI rank) runs the same program as every other process, but operates on its own data or a section of a global parameter space.
+This is arguably one of the simplest extensions of serial to massively parallel programming, and has been the standard way of doing things in the HPC community for decades.
+The "single program" can be viewed as a generalization of the serial program.